pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It's really easy to settle for something that you don't like because if you never admit you're unhappy with something then you never have to change anything...until you can't really imagine an alternative."
 --John Wilson, ep 1.2

+"You can waste your entire life playing it safe, but the real danger is never what you expect it to be.
+And if you put up too much scaffolding to protect yourself, you might just end up buried underneath it."
+--John Wilson, ep 1.2

+"It's a little slice of heaven.
+But unfortunately this feeling doesn't last very long, because now that you finally have what you've always wanted, all you can think about is losing it."
+--John Wilson, ep 2.3 (about a parking space)

 "I don't know why we are here, but I'm pretty sure that it is not in order to enjoy ourselves."
 --Ludwig Wittgenstein